Who is through to The Voice UK 2021 battle rounds? Meet the contestants in each coach's team

 Published:

-Season 10 of The Voice UK has delivered an array of impressive performers storming their way through the blind auditions, with each team shaping up very nicely indeed.
+Season 10 of The Voice UK has now completed its fifth round of blind auditions, and the coach’s teams are looking pretty impressive so far.

-Starting on January 2nd, will.i.am, Tom Jones, Olly Murs and new coach Anne-Marie took their seats in their revolving chairs in the search for the next big superstar.
+The series kickstarted on January 2nd, with will.i.am, Tom Jones, and Olly Murs being joined by new coach Anne-Marie a they took to their infamous revolving red chairs in the search for the next big superstar.

-The first stage of the competition is the blind auditions, which features the contestants perform to the backs of the coaches.
-If the coach likes what they hear, they can press their buzzer to spin around.
-But if they don’t, unfortunately it’s straight home for the contestant.

-The show introduced a cheeky new format twist to the blind auditions this year with the new “Block” button.
+The show has just had its fifth round of blind auditions, and there’s been a cheeky new format twist this year with the new “Block” button.
 This allows coaches to stop another coach from turning round for a contestant if they wish to have the act on their team.

+Anne-Marie used it on Saturday night (30th January) to block Olly from stealing her act, 34-year-old Jason Hayles following his impressive performance of No Church in the Wild’ by Jay-Z and Kanye West, over which he rapped his own lyrics.

 Contestants from the blind auditions will go through to the battle rounds, where each team will be cut down even further.